 I am an experimental phonologist working on prosody.
 My research looks at the role of intonation and phrasing in expressing pragmatic distinctions in discourse.
 A core area of my work is the prosodic marking of information structure and its interaction with other areas of grammar.

-I am currently wrapping up two related projects on the role of prosody in the production and perception of cleft sentences in English and Mandarin and getting started with the project "Speech prosody of new vs. shared information in Canadian English", funded by an Insight Development Grant from the Social Sciences and Humanities Research Council of Canada (SSHRC), combines production studies, perception experiments and corpus annotation (with Jiseung Kim).
+My ongoing project "Speech prosody of new vs. shared information in Canadian English", funded by an Insight Development Grant from the Social Sciences and Humanities Research Council of Canada (SSHRC), combines production studies, perception experiments and corpus annotation (with Jiseung Kim).

 Also, I am continuing to collaborate with Maribel Romero and Bettina Braun in researching prosodic and morpho-syntactic marking of bias in yes-no questions.